diego-chacon16/diego-chacon16/README.md

 <img src="https://media.giphy.com/media/dWesBcTLavkZuG35MI/giphy.gif" width="600" height="300"/>

 ## 🔭 My Interests:
 I’m currently working on adding / finishing projects to my portfolio with a focus on:<br><br> - Exploratory Data Analysis <br> - Natural Language Processing (NLP)<br> - Forecasting and Time Series for Prediction<br> - Chatbots and Text Generating Models<br><br>🌱 I’m passionate about Statistics & Probability, Data Science & Natural Language Processing (NLP)<br><br>💬 Let's talk about: Sports, Music, Exercising, writing queries, SQL, Python, Problems to Solve<br><br>⚡ Fun fact: I am a self-taught Data Analyst.
-My end goal is to become a Data Scientist or Citizen Data Scientist.
+My end goal is to become a Data Scientist with a focus on streamlining Operations or Citizen Data Scientist.
 It was during the pandemic when I wrote my first =QUERY() function in google sheets and the rest is history.
 I fell in love with data.

 ## 🌐 Socials: